Vietnam must boost image for overseas visitors

-Vietnam has failed to attract a large number of overseas visitors and now tourism agencies must find ways to enhance the image of Vietnam and make it more attractive for foreign travelers.
+Vietnam has failed to attract a large number of overseas visitors and now tourism agencies must find ways to enhance the image of Vietnam and make it more attractive to foreign travelers.

 Although the number of domestic tourists has increased significantly after the Covid-19 pandemic, the number of international visitors has plunged.
 This is putting huge pressure on the tourism sector, and travel agencies and tourism organizations are being called to take drastic action to revive international tourism once again.